-This is an instruction sheet for submitting documentation of the community rates for groups renewing on January 1, 2000.
+This is an instruction sheet for submitting documentation of the community rates for groups renewing on January 1, 2001.
 Submit this documentation if you are a large carrier.
 We prefer a State insurance department filing.
-If you do not file rates, you must submit other documentation to show that the Federal group pays rates based on your community rates (and/or rates which are equivalent to the rates for the SSSGs).
+If you do not file rates, you must send other documentation showing that the Federal group pays rates based on your community rates (and/or rates which are equivalent to the rates for the SSSGs).
 Please CIRCLE IN RED all numbers in the documentation that you use in the reconciliation.